Rationalising Denominators 2: Products

 Discarding Ones

 The number 1 is the identity value for multiplication, so its presence in a product does not alter the result.
-Hence the normalisation of a Product should remove any such Power, which we can check for in our loop:
+Hence the normalisation of a Product should remove any such Power.
+We can check for this in our loop, by ignoring all exponents that are 0:

 result[base] = result.get(base, zero) + exp